muppet9010/factorio-muppet-streamer/README.md

 - If a player is in a vehicle while the effect is active they take increasing damage until they get out, in addition to the ground being set on fire.
 If they get back in another vehicle then the damage resumes from its high point reached so far.
 This is to stop the player jumping in/out of armored vehicles (tank, train, etc) and being effectively immune as those vehicles take so little fire damage.
 - Fire effects are on a special enemy force so that they will hurt everything on the map, `muppet_streamer_enemy`.
 This also means that player damage upgrades don't affect these effects.
+- It takes 20 fire count to set a tree on fire, but at this level the player will have to run right next to a tree to set it on fire.
+The command defaults to a value of 50 which generally sets trees very close to the player on fire without requiring the player to actually touch them.
+Value capped at 250, as the gaems maxiumum of 255 can behave oddly.

 ---------------------------------------